NBA All-Star Game

 The National Basketball Association All-Star Game is the annual all-star game hosted each February by the National Basketball Association (NBA) and showcases 24 of the league's star players.
 Since 2022, it was held on the third Sunday of February, the same day that the Daytona 500 was held usually the week after the Super Bowl.
 It is the featured event of NBA All-Star Weekend, a three-day event which goes from Friday to Sunday.
 The All-Star Game was first played at the Boston Garden on March 2, 1951.

 The starting lineup for each squad is selected by a combination of fan, player, and media voting, while head coaches choose the reserves, seven players from their respective conferences, so each side has a 12-man roster.
 Coaches are not allowed to vote for their own players.
 If a selected player cannot participate because of injury, the NBA commissioner selects a replacement.

 Traditionally, the NBA All-Star Game pitted the top players from both the Eastern Division/Eastern Conference and the Western Division/Western Conference.
 From 2018 to 2023, the teams were represented by the leading vote-getter from each conference and each player regardless of conference was chosen to either team via a draft.
 The teams also play for a charity of their choice to help the games remain competitive.
+In 2025 and 2026, the format consists of an elimination-style tournament in which the winning team is the one who first scores 40 points in a game.

 The head coach of the team with the best record in each conference is chosen to lead their respective conference in the All-Star Game, with a prohibition against consecutive appearances.
 Known as the "Riley Rule", it was created after perennially successful Los Angeles Lakers head coach Pat Riley earned the right to coach the Western Conference team eight times in nine seasons between 1982 and 1990.
 The coach of the team with the next best record gets to coach instead.